FabriXWork User GuideFabriXWork User Guide

 Important: Fillable PDF Only

-This example works only with fillable PDF forms (PDFs with interactive form fields).
-For non-fillable PDFs, convert to DOC first or use PDF editing software.
+This works only with fillable PDF forms (PDFs with interactive form fields).
+For non-fillable PDFs, convert to DOCX first.

-Fill out the [PDF-FORM-NAME] using data from my connected folder.
+Fill out the Vendor-Registration-Form.pdf using data from my connected folder.

 Instructions: